osakunta/website/README.md

-# homepage - The new home page for Satakunta Nation
+# website - The new website for Satakunta Nation

 ## Design & prototyping